Rosoe/Rosoe-Portfolio/content/_index.md

     weight: 1
 ---

 # Hey there!

-Velkommen!
+Good to greet you.
 I'm Ro'sø.
-I'm a Denmark-based Brit who makes music, stories, and audio experiences.
-Welcome to my profile and thought vault!
-You can check out my most recent work below and all my projects in the menu to the left.
+I make music, stories, and audio experiences.
+Welcome to my portfolio and blog.

+You can check out my most recent work below, all my projects in the menu to the left, and helpful posts, thoughts and updates in the blog section.

-If you're here to hire me, click the contact menu option for all the ways to reach me and pick your favourite.
-If you just want to say hi the contact tab still works for this too!
+If you want to work together, click the contact menu option for all the ways to reach me and pick your favourite.

 # Latest Projects